Q: Did the 2019/2020 REALTOR® dues and MLS fees increase?

 Q: Is my contribution to Chicago Association of REALTORS® Foundation tax deductible?

-Q: Do I have to pay the recommended amount for the voluntary contributions to RPAC, the Foundation & IRPA?
+Q: Do I have to pay the recommended amount for the voluntary contributions to RPAC, the Foundation & Illinois Real Estate Educational Foundation?

-A: You can decide what amount you would like to contribute; however, we believe the suggested minimum amounts support the work of CAR on your behalf.
+A: You can decide what amount you would like to contribute; however, the suggested minimum amounts greatly support the work CAR does on your behalf.

-We are recommending that managing brokers and designated appraisers contribute $50 for RPAC, $20 for Chicago Association of REALTORS Foundation and $5 for Illinois RPA – Real Property Alliance.
+We are recommending that managing brokers and designated appraisers contribute $50 for RPAC, $20 for Chicago Association of REALTORS® Foundation and $5 for Illinois Real Estate Educational Foundation.

-We are recommending that brokers, leasing agents and appraiser members contribute $35 for RPAC, $20 for Chicago Association of REALTORS Foundation and $5 for Illinois RPA – Real Property Alliance.
+We are recommending that brokers, leasing agents, and appraiser members contribute $35 for RPAC, $20 for Chicago Association of REALTORS® Foundation and $5 for Illinois Real Estate Educational Foundation.

 Q: Are dues and fees ever refundable?

-A: Refunds will be granted only in accordance with the C.A.R.
-Refund Policy.
-If you are hesitant about remaining active for the 2017/2018 year, please contact a Member Care Specialist for more information regarding our refund policy prior to making your payment, as it is possible that you may not qualify for a refund.
+A: Refunds will be granted only in accordance with the CAR Refund Policy.
+If you are hesitant about remaining active for the 2019/2020 year, please contact a Member Care Specialist for more information regarding our refund policy prior to making your payment, as it is possible that you may not qualify for a refund.

 Q: Will I be charged a fee if I pay by check and it is returned for insufficient funds?

 A: Yes.
-You will be assessed a $35 fee anytime a check is returned for insufficient funds.
-This fee, along with the original amount of the check, will need to be paid.
+You will be assessed a $40 fee anytime a check is returned for insufficient funds.
+This fee, along with the original amount of the check, will need to be paid prior to the suspension dates.
 Additionally, if your account becomes suspended for non-payment, an additional $30 late fee will need to be paid in order to have your services reactivated.